hailee911/hailee911/README.md

 - 🌱 I’m currently learning the world of coding
 - 📫 How to reach me dayoungpeace@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm Korean!
+- ⚡ Fun fact: My hobby is knitting and climbing!